Strategic IP 2026: Securing Agentic AI

 Frequently Asked Questions (FAQs)

 Q1.
-Can I patent a prompt?
+Can I patent a simple text prompt?

 About the Author